Lars Tornstam (1943 – 2016)

 - ego preoccupation (or ego transcendence): inability to let go of obsessing about the ego.
 Gerotranscenders transcend the ego by accepting the inevitability of death, and by living more unselfishly.

-Some of the weaknesses of the theory include: the fact that gerotranscendence isn’t precisely defined; it seems to be limited to applying to old age when there are undoubtedly many younger persons who possess the above qualities; and it considers gerotranscendence from an individual perspective without much consideration of the social and biological factors that influence successful aging.
-It also seems to conflict with the fact that “the prevalence of depression in old age is up to 49% and the figure reaches to 90% for those living in long-term care setting.”3
+Some of the weaknesses of the theory include the fact that gerotranscendence: 1) isn’t precisely defined; 2) is limited to old age when there are some younger persons who possess the above qualities; and 3) considers gerotranscendence from an individual perspective without much consideration of the social and biological factors that influence successful aging.
+It also seems to conflict with the fact that “the prevalence of depression in old age” is quite high.3

 Still there is substantial evidence that gerotranscendence captures the essence of aging successfully.
 Much of this research is described in “Theory of Gerotranscendence: An Analysis,” by Rajani and Nawaid.
 Some of the highlights of this research show that those who have faced life crisis have higher levels of gerotranscendence, and that there is “a positive relationship between gerotranscendence and life satisfaction.”
 Furthermore, research has shown “a significant correlation between the cosmic transcendence and feeling of coherence and meaning of life.
 Transcendence in life promotes health, harmony, healing and meaningfulness in life of older adults.
 Studies have also attested the fact that people who find meaning in life tend to experience better physical health.”

 Reflections – I like the gerotranscendent theory of aging.
-It reminds me somewhat of the idea of being “weened away from life” from Thorton Wilder’s marvelous play “Our Town.”
-I mean that selfish worldly concerns increasingly take a back seat to unselfish cosmic ones.
-Gerotranscendence also brings to mind this profound statement about aging from the great philosopher Bertrand Russell in his essay,”How To Grow Old.”
+It reminds me somewhat of the idea of being “weened away from life” in Thorton Wilder’s marvelous play “Our Town.”
+It also brings to mind this profound statement about aging from the great philosopher Bertrand Russell in his essay,”How To Grow Old.”

 Yet, having said all this, I still believe that death itself is an evil that we should try to defeat.
 As I’ve written elsewhere, death should be optional.
 But for those of us who must age and die, Tornstam has shown us a noble and enlightening way to travel that road.